fazleskhan/Embedded-Solr-Cloud/README.md

 1. creation of solr cloud cluster using 1 node and 1 zookeeper instance
 2. how to create a collection along with its configs
-3. conncecting to this solr cloud using solr cloud client i.e. using zookeeper url
+3. connecting to this solr cloud using solr cloud client i.e. using zookeeper url

 # Notes: